aditiivy/case-study-cyclistic/README.md

 Deliverable
 • A clear statement of the business task
 Determine the differences between annual members and casual riders and which marketing strategy to pursue to increase annual members.

+ The data set is loaded and analyzed using R. Explaratory data analysis is done to answer questions.
+ Insights are shared with stakeholders using Tableau Dashboard and finally action is taken on our findings.

+ Actions:

+● What is your final conclusion based on your analysis?

+Ans: Cyclistic has an opportunity to convert casual riders into annual members through targeted  marketing.
+Casual riders currently utilize bike sharing more frequently than annual members, suggesting they are already engaged with the service.

+● How could your team and business apply your insights?

+Ans: Implementing a focused digital marketing campaign aimed at frequent casual riders.
+Emphasizing the advantages of membership, especially for longer rides, to encourage conversion from casual to annual membership.

+● What next steps would you or your stakeholders take based on your findings?

+Ans: Conduct a deeper analysis specifically targeting long-term casual riders to refine the campaign strategy further.
+Despite this, the current data supports moving forward with the digital marketing initiative.

+● Is there additional data you could use to expand on your findings?

+Ans: To enhance findings, consider acquiring demographic, climate, financial, and historical marketing campaign data, including ROI metrics.
+These insights can provide a comprehensive understanding and potentially optimize the effectiveness of the campaign.